UCF-SST-Lab/UCF-SST-CitySim1-Dataset/README.md

 ## Full Dataset Access

-To apply for access to the full dataset for non-commercial use, please send us a request [form](https://github.com/ozheng1993/UCF-SST-CitySim-Dataset/blob/main/asset/MainPage/Data_Request_Form.pdf) to this email: citysim.ucfsst@gmail.com
+To apply for access to the full dataset for non-commercial use, please send us a request form [Download form here](https://github.com/ozheng1993/UCF-SST-CitySim-Dataset/blob/main/asset/MainPage/Data_Request_Form.pdf) to this email: citysim.ucfsst@gmail.com

 ## Documentation